Creating and Customizing Scorecard KPI in Google Data Studio

 How to add a scorecard?

-Click on the "Add a chart" button on the toolbar and select "Scorecard".
+On the toolbar, click on the "Add a chart" button afterwards select "Scorecard".

 You can observe an example scenario below.
 Please note some additional tweaks which can be done after adding a scorecard.